F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 Traffic Learning
 ~~~~~~~~~~~~~~~~

-1. Now that our policy is setup to learn about our application's cookies, we need to replicate the traffic from earlier for ASM.
+1. Now that our policy is set up to learn about our application's cookies, we need to replicate the traffic from earlier for ASM.

-2. Open your tab with hackzon and click on the link for "Get the Best Price".
+2. Open your firefox tab with hackzon and click on the link for "Get the Best Price".
 You may want to click on a few other links to have ASM learn other cookies.

-3. Go back to BIG-IP and go to Application Security > Policy Building > Traffic Learning
+3. Go back to BIG-IP and go to Security > Application Security > Policy Building > Traffic Learning

 4. Make sure that the Current edited policy is "hackazon_asm241" and search for "Enforce Cookie"